Geniuswas/Anno-2205-Revolutions-Mod-English/readme.md

 This is an English translation of the above mod.
 All rights reserved to the original mod creator.

 INSTRUCTIONS
-1. Download and extract.
+1. Download and extract v1.0.7z.
 Move 'data' folder into Anno 2205 installation folder, this folder should not overwrite anything.
 2. Run Anno 2205 at least once (if you haven't done so already).
 This is to generate the config folders in your Documents.
 3. In C:\Users\[YOURUSER]\Documents\Anno 2205\config, open engine.ini with notepad or similar.
 4. The third entry,  "PreferLocalFiles": false   change to "PreferLocalFiles": true .
 This tells the engine to load the 'data' folder you just installed instead of loading the core installation folders.